Ninputer/VBF/README.md

 * VBF.Compilers.Parsers

-	Provides LR based, auto error recovery parser generator.
+	Provides powerful GLR based, auto error recovery parser generator.
 To start, inherit ParserBase<T> class and build your own parser.
 It is recommended for most parsers.

 * VBF.Compilers.Parsers.Combinators

-	Similar to Compilers.Parsers but it's an LL based parser combinator library.
-To start, inherit ParserFrame<T> class and build your own parser.
-It is used to study LL grammars.
+	Similar to Compilers.Parsers but it's an GLL based parser combinator library.
+The grammar supported by this library is relatively less powerfull compared to VBF.Compilers.Parsers, and it also parses slower.
+It is mainly used to study LL grammars.

 #### Samples:
 * MiniSharp: VBF\src\Samples\MiniSharp